chrismeller/mj/README.md

 2. `.headers on`
 3. `select * from clients`

-There are only two columns in the `clients` table - the second one should contain the hex-encoded version of the AES encrypted phone number.
+There are only two columns in the `clients` table - the second one should contain the hex-encoded version of the AES-encrypted phone number.

 Notes
 =====
 * I went with a simple SQLite database that sits beside the service for storing data.
-Obviously this isn't ideal and we'd probably be connecting to a "real" master database if we were doing this in the real world.
+Obviously this isn't ideal, but it's quick and easy.

 * Normally I would be using a framework (probably restify since there is no web component, just a REST API), but one of the requirements was to avoid them.

 * I'd have preferred to change the POST payload so that it was more strictly typed, rather than just blindly accepting a different object every time.
 Having something along the lines of `{ email: '...', phone: '...', meta: [ { key: '...', value: '...' }, ... ] }` would make it much easier to validate, test, and use.

 * If I'd been using a framework I'd have added on pagination for the `GET /clients` endpoint, but it wasn't worth the time for example purposes.
-All of the building blocks (parsing the query string, passing in the pagination parameters, and building a dynamic SQL query) are all already present in that endpoint for handling the optional email address.
+All of the building blocks (parsing the query string, passing in the parameters, and building a dynamic SQL query) are all already present in that endpoint for handling the optional email address.

-* The same also applies for searching by other arbitrary keys - the requisite pieces are there, it would be a simple matter of building an IN clause for the first query (`where rowid in ( select distinct clientId from clientMeta where ? = ?` with the key and value from the query string as params).
+* The same also applies for searching by other arbitrary keys - the requisite pieces are there, it would be a simple matter of building an IN clause for the first query (`where rowid in ( select distinct clientId from clientMeta where ? = ? )` with the key and value from the query string as params).

 * By the end I was in callback hell.
 Normally I'd have taken a different approach and used something like Async.js, but I assumed that would violate the "no frameworks" requirement, so I just suffered.